 Get to know your mushrooms

-Our recommendation for storing your mushrooms is in a paper bag in the fridge; that should regulate their moisture and keep them good for a week or so.
+The ideal way to store your mushrooms in a paper bag in the fridge on a shelf (not in the crisper).
+This should regulate their moisture and keep them good for about a week.

-And you shouldn’t eat any of the mushrooms we grow raw.
-Our understanding is that button mushrooms are fine to eat raw—you’ve probably had them on a salad a million times and never had an issue.
-But the varieties we grow are much more fibrous and could be rough on your tummy if you don’t cook them.
+All of the mushrooms we grow should be eaten cooked.
+While you can get away with eating button mushrooms raw, the varieties we grow are much more fibrous and could be rough on your tummy if you don’t cook them.

-You don’t need to clean our mushrooms much before cooking them.
-For shiitakes, the stems are very fibrous, so you should remove them (and maybe reserve them for stock), and then the caps are ready to cook.
-For all of our other varieties, the whole mushrooms are edible.
+You don’t need to do much prep to cook our mushrooms.
+No need to wash them or they’ll get soggy.
+The shiitakes stems are fibrous, so you should remove them (and maybe reserve them for stock), and then the caps are ready to cook.
+For all other varieties, the whole mushrooms are edible.
 You just need to remove any of the substrate that they grow out of from the base of the stem (if there is any).
-Otherwise, don’t wash your mushrooms, they’ll just end up getting soggy in that much water.

 The mushrooms we grow